Top Banks in Hong Kong

 This is a guide to the top 10 banks in Hong Kong.
 Hong Kong’s banking system is a three-tier system consisting of licensed banks, banks with a restricted license, and deposit-taking banks.

-Licensed banks operate current and savings accounts.
+Licensed banks offer current and savings accounts.
 They perform regular functions such as accepting deposits or collecting cheques from customers.
 These banks do not have any restrictions on the value of deposits that they can accept.

 Restricted banks are primarily engaged in capital market and merchant banking activities.
 They can accept deposits with maturities of at least HK$500,000.

 Deposit-taking companies are mostly owned or associated with banks.
-These banks can take deposits of at least HK$100,000 with an original maturity term of at least three months.
+These banks can take deposits of at least HK$100,000, with an original maturity term of at least three months.
 They provide specialized services, including securities business and consumer finance.